A statute of limitations (SOL) is a legal deadline. SOLs are determined at the state level and vary based on the crime.

-According to current Colorado law, a survivor of sexual assault has six years to file a civil claim against his or her abuser.
-A survivor of child sexual assault must file a civil claim within six years after he or she has reached the age of 18.
+According to current Colorado law, a survivor of child sexual assault has six years, after turning 18, to file a civil claim against his or her abuser.
+Once a survivor reaches 24 years of age, he or she will no longer be able to file a civil claim of child sexual abuse in the state of Colorado.

 If the abuser (defendant) is found guilty in a criminal case, he or she may face probation or time in prison.
 The victim (plaintiff) would only receive money if the court requires the defendant to pay restitution to the plaintiff.

 If the abuser (defendant) is found liable in a civil case, he or she must pay a monetary award to the victim (plaintiff).
 The amount of the award is determined by the jury.
 The award covers any damages caused by the abuse.

 There are more than 40 priests accused of abuse in Colorado.
 According to the investigation’s resulting report, 166 children were the victims of sexual abuse by these priests.
 This high number of victims has led to a large number of lawsuits.
 To avoid lengthy and costly trials, the Catholic Dioceses of Colorado has settled many of these priest abuse cases.